ucsd-salad/python-pbt-eval/mutation-testing/README.md

 ## Mutation Testing
 To run the mutation tests, run `run_mutation_testing.sh`.
 This will print the output of each mutation test to stdout.
 If you do not wish to test all 100 mutations, then `choose-subset-size` can be changed to something smaller (such as 10).
 Mutation testing is computationally intensive, and running 100 mutations for one project can take 1-5 hours depending on the repository.
 Note: the mutations are randomly selected from all the possible mutations that can be made to a project.
 To run fewer projects, truncate the list of repositories in `mutation_testing_info.txt`.
-If there is a `pyproject.toml` file in the tested repository, then remove it as poetry will not work with

 ## Parameter Sweep
-To run the parameter sweep experiment, remove `hypothesis` as a dependency, and instead install the new version of Hypothesis through `poetry add ./hypothesis`.
+To run the parameter sweep experiment, remove `hypothesis` as a dependency, and instead install the local version of Hypothesis through `poetry add ./hypothesis`.
 This will force Hypothesis to use 500 inputs to each test (when possible).
 Then, rerun the mutation testing following the steps above.
+This version of Hypothesis also reports timing data for each test (for which we also include our original data).

+## Statistics
+The Chi-square and logistic regression statistics were found using the software JMP, for which there is a [free trial](linktotrial).
+We have included the CSV that was uploaded into JMP (`data/results_w_cov_test.csv`).
+The figures in the paper can be recreated by running the Jupyter notebooks in the `analysis` folder.